marco76/marco76.github.io/_posts/2017-07-16-font-awesome-angular.md

 introduction: 'How to configure your Angular app to use Font Awesome'
 ---
-# Use Font Awesome in your Angular application

 Install the Font Awesome npm package
 ```
 npm install font-awesome --save